driusan/hammer2fs/README.txt

 hammer2fs reads a hammer2 partition (by default /dev/sdE0/hammer2) and
 serves it over 9p.
 It posts to /srv/hammer2.
-It's currently read-only and doesn't handle long filenames (>64 characters) or verify checksums and will likely remain read-only for the foreseeable future.
+It's currently read-only and doesn't handle long filenames (>64 characters) or fully verify checksums and will likely remain read-only for the foreseeable future.

 lz4.^(c h) are a port of the basic lz4 library.
 I mostly just removed
 #ifdefs for other operating systems/compilers and changed the types to